 Like Sandy Lane and Paynes Bay, they are found on the tranquil West Coast.
 Those generally have calm waters perfect for leisurely swim.
 Swimming beaches on the South Coast, Rockley and Dover, are more lively and vibrant.

-Pristine and rough beaches on the East are not safe for swimming.
+Pristine and rough stretches of coastline on the East are not safe for swimming.

 ➤ Read more Barbados travel guides